 Activity

-- Put papers / post- it’s with people’s names on wall
+- ut papers / post- its with people’s names on wall

-- As team to write under names giftings they see (in others)
+- Ask team to write under respective names, gifts they see (in others)

-- Sit in circle – ask each person how they use these giftings
+- Sit in a circle – ask each person how they use these gifts

-- Pray for each others giftings that they will use their gifts for the purpose created.
+- Pray for each other’s gifts, that they will use their gifts for the purpose created.

 Stewards of God’s gifts - Discussion